SatelliteQE/nailgun/docs/index.rst

 Resources
 ---------

-If you'd like to chat with a human, please join the #robottelo channel on the `freenode`_ IRC network.

-For examples of how to use NailGun, see :doc:`examples`.
-For even more examples, see the `Robottelo source code`_, especially the `tests/foreman/api/
+The :doc:`examples` and :doc:`API documentation </api/index>` sections provide
+more in-depth documentation.

+Join the #robottelo channel on the `freenode`_ IRC network to chat with a human.
+The `Robottelo source code`_ contains many real-world examples how NailGun is used, especially the `tests/foreman/api/
 <https://github.com/SatelliteQE/robottelo/tree/master/tests/foreman/api>`_
-directory.
-For a glimpse into the design of NailGun, see `this blog post`_.

-For information on the internals of NailGun itself, see the :doc:`API documentation </api/index>`.
+directory. `This blog post`_ provides a glimpse in to the challenges that NailGun is designed to overcome.

 Contributing
 ------------